Abdoooo111/Ion_Cleanse/journal.md

 ---

 ### Day 8 (19/6/2025) – 5 hours
-Calculated airflow in **m³/min across chambers**.
-It took me longer than expected because I had to double-check formulas and adjust for conditions.
-But once I got it, it felt like progress.
+The air flow in m 3/ min calculated through chambers.
+It took me longer than my expectation because I had to re-check my work behind formulae and correct out the conditions.
+However, when I managed to get it, I got the feeling of progress.
-I also made a point of documenting my **methodology** properly, step by step, so I wouldn’t lose track later.
-By the end, I made an **early rendering** of the design.
-Seeing it in a slightly more polished form was motivating.
+I also ensured that I properly documented my **methodology** step by step and I would not lose track afterward.
+In the long run, I generated an initial sketch of the design.
+It was energizing to see it in a slightly more refined form.

 ---

 ### Day 9 (20/6/2025) – 4 hours
-Today I re-ran airflow simulations, but this time I adjusted for **temperature and pressure** close to summer conditions in Egypt.
-The results weren’t dramatically different, but they felt more honest.
+I re-did airflow simulations today but this time I took in to consideration temperature and pressure near summer temperatures in Egypt.
+The outcomes did not turn out dramatically much different, though they came out truer.
-I also read an **academic paper on filtration efficiency**.
-It was very technical, and I didn’t understand every formula, but I took notes on the main findings.
+I have also gone through a scholarly article discussing the efficiency of filtration.
+It really was quite technical and I did not get all of the formulas, though I did write down some of the key results.

 ---